fuzzysteve/yamlloader/README.md

 # Operation

--Alter the settings in sdeloader.cfg, specifically the DSN/URI for the database you'll be using, and the source path for the SDE files.
+Alter the settings in sdeloader.cfg, specifically the DSN/URI for the database you'll be using, and the source path for the SDE files.

--Then run the loader:
+Then run the loader:

- -
- -    python Load.py «database engine»
+    python Load.py «database engine»

 # Database Engines